lobre/nix-home/docs/kimsufi.md

 mount $BOOT /mnt/boot
 ```

-## Create a non-root user

-Nix will refuse to install as root.
-We need a non-root user with sudo permissions instead.
+## Allow nix to install as root

+Nix normally refuses to install as root.
+But as we want to add it only in the rescue mode, we decide to force the installation as root.
+It will simplify the rest of the script, and will allow to share the same installation steps as if NixOS was installed using a regular iso image.

+To do so, we create the `nixbld` group.

 ```
-apt install sudo
+groupadd -g 30000 nixbld
-useradd -m -G sudo setupuser
+useradd -u 30000 -g nixbld -G nixbld nixbld
-passwd setupuser
-su setupuser
 ```

 ## Install nix

-It is now time to install the nix cli and make it available to our `setupuser`.
-This will give us all the necessary tools to install NixOS instance.
-We can simply install the "single-user" method.
+It is now time to install the nix cli.
+This will give us all the necessary tools to install NixOS.
+To note that simply use the "single-user" installation method.

 ```
 curl -L https://nixos.org/nix/install | sh